+Sciatica MRI is an advanced diagnostic imaging tool which completely visualizes the entire diversity of spinal structures in an effort to determine the exact anatomical source of symptoms.
 Magnetic resonance imaging is perhaps the best tool a back, neck or sciatica pain specialist can use to determine what is going on inside the vertebral column to create such agonizingly painful syndromes.

+However, the MRI is limited to helping to diagnose some varieties of structural pain conditions and often creates the perfect circumstances for misdiagnosed sciatica syndromes in patients with circumstantial spinal abnormalities which may be used as bogus evidence supporting a misdiagnosed causative conclusion.
 In essence, although the test is highly detailed and accurate, it is still subject to interpretation, making it just another tool which is abused by some less ethical and economically motivated caregivers.
-This is a basic fact which all patients must understand before speaking to any doctor about the results of their MRI evaluation.
+This is a basic fact which all patients must understand before speaking to any doctor about the results of their sciatica MRI evaluation.

 This article will provide the pros and cons of using MRI to help identify the true cause of pain in sciatica patients.